RedTeamPentesting/monsoon/README.md

 ## Building from source

-These instructions will get you a compiled version of the code in the master branch.
+These instructions will get you a compiled version of the code in the main branch.

 You'll need a recent version of the [Go compiler](https://golang.org/dl), at least version 1.14.
 For Debian, install the package `golang-go`.